rnleach/elk/README.md

   Know your time and what you need from it!
 THE TIME FUNCTIONALITY IN THIS LIBRARY IS NOT WIDELY APPLICABLE.
 I don't even know if something like that exists.

+  My use cases typically involve meteorological forecasts and/or observations.
+The current implementation of this library uses January 1st, 1 AD as the epoch.
+It cannot handle times before that.
+The maximum time that can be handled by all the functions is December 31st, 32767.
+  So this more than covers the useful period of meteorological observations and forecasts.

 ## Releases

 ### Version 2.0.0 - IN PROGRESS
   - Minimalistic, general purpose tools.
+  - Created my own types for handling calendar time.
+  - TODO: memory arena
+  - TODO: memory utilities - steal a pointer
+  - TODO: hash functions and hash function API.
   - TODO: string interner
-  - TODO: hash functions and hash function API.
-  - TODO: memory utilities - steal a pointer
-  - TODO: Convenient error checking macros.
-  - TODO: time parsing, printing, and calculating.

 ### Version 1.2.0
   - (2023-02-14) Multiple upgrades.